VinlaRose/Sample-interview-ques-NeoG/README.md

 # Sample-interview-ques-NeoG

-[x] 1.
+-[x] 1.
 Give me your introduction and tell me why do you want to join neogcamp?

 [x] 1.
 Create a web app which would take two inputs.
 It would also have 4 buttons: `+, -, x /`.
 Based on the button clicked perform the operation on the two inputs.
 You can do this in React or vanillaJS based on your choice.